Consent

 That's certainly the mistake I started out making (and the one I keep sliding back into, to be honest).

 But as you grow into your role as a boss, a key learning is that people's happiness is not your responsibility.
-It's not even close to being within your power.

 Also, agencies where the boss has focused primarily on trying to keep everyone happy and everything fun are often stagnating, or unstable — because there's no focus or momentum to do the right things and the hard work.